Gemma Fox

-Gemma Fox is an English Bassline, R&B and hip hop Grime singer and songwriter DJ.
+Gemma Fox is an English, R&B and hip hop Grime Bassline singer and songwriter Record Label owner Consultancy owner & DJ.
 Also known as the Original Queen of Bassline, 1st lady of the Genre.
 Best known for her 2004 album Messy.
 The lead single, "Girlfriend's Story", was released in April of that year and featured MC Lyte.
 The second single, "Gone", featured Juelz Santana.
 Fox left her label Polydor Records in August 2004.
 She was a member of the collective Aftershock alongside Terror Danjah, Mz Bratt, Bruza, Triple Threat, Elrae, D-E-Velopment, Badness, and 2Nice.
 The collective was formed in 2003.

 Fox won a UMA Urban Music Award and was nominated for a MOBO Award in 2004.

-With two Official UK Top 40 hits (#8 and #38) Gemma’s name is carved into the foundation of UK underground culture.
+Gemma holds two Official UK Top 40 hits (#8 and #38).

 Awake hit #2 on the Music Week Upfront Chart.